quantumlib/qsim/docs/overview.md

 ## Design

-The git repository for qsim includes three libraries for simulation:
+The git repository for qsim includes two libraries for simulation:

 -   **qsim** is a Schrödinger state-vector simulator designed to run on a single machine.
 It produces the full state vector as output which, for instance, allows users to sample repeatedly from a single execution.
--   **qsimh** is a hybrid Schrödinger-Feynman simulator built for parallel execution on a cluster of machines.
-It produces amplitudes for user-specified output bitstrings.
-Compared to qsim, by limiting what it returns, qsimh can simulate more qubits.
 -   **MPS** is a truncated Matrix Product State simulator.
 Instead of storing the full state vector, it represents the quantum state as a chain of small tensors — one per qubit — connected by a configurable "bond